St. Vincent National Wildlife Refuge: Fire management

-Fire is a natural part of the ecosystems in North America.
-Before St. Vincent Island was altered with roads, lightning would ignite a fire that could burn throughout the islands various habitats.
-Now when lightning starts a fire, the refuge fire staff decides where to stop the wildfire.
+Before St. Vincent Island was altered with roads, lightning could ignite fires that burned throughout the island's various habitats.
+Now, when lightning starts a fire, the refuge fire staff can decide where to stop the wildfire.
 Refuge staff use tactics that minimize damage to the hydrology of the island.
-These tactics may include using water, building control lines or using a controlled fire called a back fire against the wildfire.
-Fire staff also ignite planned burns called prescribed burns to mimic the lightning fires.
-Mimicking the lightning fires with prescribed fires achieves the same results as the naturally occurring wildfires.
-Fire reduces the amount of live and dead leaves from flammable fire-dependent plants, which reduces the potential damage of a wildfire.
+These tactics may include using water, building control lines, or using a controlled fire called a back fire against the wildfire.
+Fire staff also ignite planned burns called prescribed burns to mimic the naturally occurring lightning fires.
+Fire reduces the amount of leaves from flammable fire-dependent plants, which reduces the potential damage of any future wildfire.